ROOT CANALS DON’T HAVE TO BE A PAIN

 Root canals are very common.
 According to studies, this dental procedure is performed over 14 million times a year.
 The procedure is simple, effective, and considered a viable option to preserve your natural teeth without having to resort to dental implants.

 At the center of every tooth is a collection of blood vessels that help build and maintain it, called pulp.
-If the pulp is infected, you may have to undergo a root canal.
-These infections can be caused by trauma to the tooth, deep decay, cracks, among others.
+If an infection occurs in the pulp, a root canal may be necessary.
+Causes of such infections include tooth trauma, deep decay, cracks, and other factors.
 Some of the symptoms you may experience are swelling, sensitivity to temperature, or pain in the tooth and the surrounding gums.

 If you’re experiencing any of these symptoms, it’s time to schedule an appointment to have your tooth looked at immediately.
 Dental pain can be aggravating, but failure to act will only make it worse.